 - See all Octane chatbot's resolved (closed) conversations with customers in Re:amaze's Bot Resolved filter

 The Messenger Platform's handover protocol enables two or more Facebook apps to participate in a conversation by passing control of the conversation between them.
 This feature can be used in many ways to enrich your Messenger experience.
-For example, this protocol makes it possible for a Page to simultaneously use one Facebook app to build a bot for handling automated responses, and another Facebook app for customer service with live agents.
+There are 3 common use cases for Handover Protocol.

 When you have Octane AI's chatbot serving your Messenger channel, Re:amaze will automatically keep conversations resolved if the bot responds with any message.
 Conversely, Re:amaze will leave the conversation as unresolved if the bot does not respond.
 Make sure your bots do not send any autoresponder messages that don't drive the conversation to a resolution.
 This can leave conversations in a resolved state even though the customer is still awaiting a response from a human.

 This means you should avoid using a third-party bot as an autoresponder (e.g. "Thanks, we'll get back to you soon").
 Instead, you should use Messenger's built-in autoresponder capability, which Re:amaze can detect and leave the conversation in the appropriate state.

 Here's an example of bot drive conversations that can come into Re:amaze: